OnailN1/capstone-data-analytics/README.md

 - U.S. Census Bureau: Source for historical household income for the past 12 months

-### **Important Note: This Housing Affordability Analysis used Power Query instead of Python for Linear Regression Model and data cleaning, data merging and data modeling.**
+### **Important Note: This Housing Affordability Analysis used Power Query instead of Python for the Linear Regression Model and data cleaning, data merging and data modeling.**
 - This process is in the **Power BI Modeling and Data Documentation.pdf file.**

 ## How to reproduce the analysis